sal55/langs/MLang.md/readme.md

 ###  Availability

 These were in-house tools, now are hobbyist projects used as personal tools.
-As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported.
+As such, while not exactly private or proprietory, their standard of implementation is not good enough for general use; they cannot be supported; and documentation is erratic.

 However anyone is welcome to take from them whatever they wish.

 ### The Current M Compiler.

-I update this every so often.
-The current one just completed has one away with the IL stage I've used for a few years, which makes it about 10% smaller and 10% faster.
-I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL \[independent IL project\] processor (last two maintained as test programs) and all active M compilers), but there's lots more to do in:
+I revise this every so often.
+The current one just completed has done away with the IL stage I've used for a few years, which makes it about 10% smaller and 10% faster.
+I've just got it to the point where it can build and run all my language projects (Assembler, Interpreter, C compiler, PCL (independent IL project) processor and all active M compilers), but there's lots more to do in:

 * Testing and breaking in
 * Improving coverage of combinations of features (but this won't be 100% for a personal language used for a limited set of applications)